MUmarJ/rental-app-laravel-react/README.md

-A joint venture of MotassimVD and me to create a rental app based on laravel and react for learning purposes.
+A joint venture of motasimvd and UmarVD to create a rental app based on laravel and react for learning purposes.

 Enjoy!